BaseCampCoding/Cand-Bamp-django-project-sean-bryce-lathe/PROPOSAL.md

 ### Daily Goals
  - Tuesday: Have a successful signup.
 Users should be able to make an account that is either a "listener" or "artist".
 Both user types have the same accessibility, but each role's ability has different names for features.
+The artist, is essence, has one more ability the listener does not: The ability to post their music.

  - Wednesday: Finish up previous work on signup, and begin the featured or home page.
 Featured page will have, at this point, artist.